 This is one reason why there is good value to using the email address or phone number that’s provided by the user on registration to find them on social media and other platforms – thus creating their digital footprint.
 Let us explain…

-Why Is a Digital Footprint Important for Credit Scoring?
+Why Is a Digital Footprint Important for Alternative Credit Scoring?

 For one, someone’s digital footprint proves that the person does exist and is probably legitimate – since they’re willing to give you the details they use in their online lives, as opposed to a fraudster, who would likely use a throwaway address or a burner number, which do not have the expected digital presence.